theoafactor/nodejs-image-upload/README.md

     > --name napa-app \
     > napa
 ```
 I have deliberately left the .env file in the project folder.
-Use and it is.
+Use as it is.